Your PDF Loses 40% of Its Content in NotebookLM. The Fix Takes 5 Minutes.

 Here’s the decision in one sentence: Simple PDF?
 Use pdf2md (web).
 Complex PDF?
 Use Marker (local).
 Scanned PDF?
 OCR first, then convert.

 Drag-and-drop your PDF, get Markdown instantly.
 No account needed.
-Best for text-heavy documents without complex tables.
+Best for text-heavy documents.
+This is where most people should start.

 The gold standard in 2026 benchmarks.
 Handles tables, equations, code blocks, images, headers/footers removal.
 Runs locally with PyTorch.